Dependency & Risk of Homelessness

 - One (1) personal statement from you providing more detail about your circumstance.
 Specifically, personal statements should speak to the nature of your relationship with your biological or adopted parents.

-- Two (2) letters of support from individuals with knowledge of your situation.
+- Two (2) letters of support from individuals with first-hand/direct knowledge of your situation.
 These letters can come from custodian(s), a teacher, counselor, social worker, community member, or any other neutral party who is aware of your circumstances.
 These letters should not come from fellow students.

 The appeals committee may request additional information or documentation to make a decision.
 Once a decision has been made, your FAFSA will be updated and you will be notified by email.